Welcome to Class 5 – Ms Samuels

 Our guided reading text is: Cool by Michael Morpurgo

-In Science we will learn about: Animals including humans.
+In Science we will learn about: Forces

 Computing – computer networks: searching the internet safely and effectively as well as learning how to refine the words we use in our internet searches.
+The importance of age restriction guides to keep us safe.

 Follow the link below to view the Sway overview of this half term’s learning: